What is the problem with fruitcake?

-However, fruitcake seems to be the one polarizing holiday confection where people either lovingly defend it or vehemently condemn it.
-What is it about this sweet, often boozy brick that is so polarizing?
+However, fruitcake seems to be the one polarizing holiday confection that people either lovingly defend or vehemently condemn.
+What is it about this sweet, often boozy brick that causes such division?

 History

 Fruitcakes have been around for a very, very long time.
-The first recipe we can find written down anywhere is in a collection of Roman recipes from around the 5th century CE called Apicius.
+One of the first known written recipes is in a collection of Roman recipes from around the 5th century CE called Apicius.

-It contains a recipe for a fruitcake that uses pomegranate, raisins, pine nuts, with barley.
+It contains a recipe using pomegranate, raisins, pine nuts and barley.
 Variations soon sprang up all over Europe.

-In fact, nearly every different region of Italy has its own variation of it.
+In fact, nearly every region of Italy has its own variation.
 There was even a Papal edict lifting a ban on butter just so a Saxony version of fruitcake could be made.

-With the proliferation of trade by sea, spices, which once had been a luxury, started becoming more available to the average person.
-The introduction of sugar cane to the Americas (and sadly, slavery) led to the mass production of sugar, which also meant that fruits, especially ones that would spoil too quickly before they could make it from tropic regions to Europe and the American colonies, could be preserved on a mass scale.
+With the proliferation of trade by sea, spices, once a luxury, started becoming more available to the average person.
+The introduction of sugar cane to the Americas (and, sadly, slavery) led to the mass production of sugar, which also meant that fruits, especially ones that would spoil too quickly before they could make it from tropical regions to Europe and the American colonies, could be preserved on a mass scale.

 Suddenly the fruitcake was available to the world.
-Indeed it was, as you can find fruitcake recipes from all over the world.
-There are recipes on nearly every continent.
+Now, you can find fruitcake recipes on nearly every continent.

 Fruitcake has even been found in Antarctica.
-Unfortunately, it was part of an expedition that no one survived, but it wasn’t the fruitcake’s fault.
+In 2017, a 106-year-old fruitcake was discovered there — a relic from the British Antarctic Expedition of the early 1900s.

 Beginning of slander